-It is always recommended to avoid any sort of unnecessary medication, especially, if it is something which is not prescribed by your doctor.
+It is always recommended to avoid any sort of unnecessary medication, especially if it is something that is not prescribed by your doctor.
 Following are some tips for you to have a better understanding:

-- It is highly unlikely for your doctor to prescribe this medicine unless in case of sudden preterm labour.
-Moreover, in any other situation, this medicine will not be used at any point during pregnancy.
+- It is highly unlikely for your doctor to prescribe this medicine unless you experience a sudden case of preterm labour.
+Moreover, in any other situation, this medicine will not be used at any point during your pregnancy.

 - Pregnancy is a delicate phase.
-Ensure that you follow through the advice of your doctor and are taking your medications on time.
+Ensure that you follow the advice of your doctor, and are taking your medications on time.

 - If there is a possibility of using nifedipine during preterm labour, then it’s always better to discuss it in detail with your gynaecologist to rule out any odds.

-- To analyse your condition precisely, your doctor also requires your correct medical history.
-So, always be honest to communicate your medical history with your doctor.
+- To analyse your condition carefully, your doctor also requires your correct medical history.
+So, always be honest when communicating your medical history to your doctor.

 During pregnancy, you will experience a multitude of changes in your body.
 However, understanding those changes and their timings is also crucial to rule out any odd event.
-Normally, a normal pregnancy lasts about 40 weeks.
-However, if one’s labour starts during at 37th week or before that, then it may prove harmful to both, mother and child.
+Usually, a normal pregnancy lasts for about 40 weeks.
+However, if one’s labour starts during the 37th week or before that, then it may prove harmful to both the mother and child.
 Hence, it is advisable to seek medical attention as early as possible.
-Following are some symptoms indicating that you need to visit a doctor at earliest:
+Following are some symptoms indicating that you need to visit a doctor at the earliest:

 - Frequent contractions